Requesting a Reasonable Accommodation

 If the employer has rejected a request and Tremain believes they have a case, she notifies the employer in writing.
 “More often than not an employee comes to us after they’ve been fired or they were forced to quit,” Tremain says.

-Most of Tremain’s cases involve a negotiation with the employer—meaning a settlement—before reaching a courtroom.
-Before you can sue, discrimination charges must be filed through the Equal Employment Opportunity Commission (EEOC)—generally within 180 calendar days of when the discrimination took place, though the deadline is extended up to 300 days in specific circumstances.
+Most of Tremain’s cases involve a negotiation with the employer — meaning a settlement — before reaching a courtroom.
+Before you can sue, you must file discrimination charges through the EEOC — generally within 180 calendar days of the discrimination.
+However, the deadline is extended up to 300 days in specific circumstances.

 “One of the big frustrations is how long all of this takes,” Tremain says.
 “From the time she’s fired up until the time we can actually file a lawsuit is seven to nine months.
 And once you file, you’re looking at a year or two before seeing a jury.”